raumzeitlabor/raumzeitchef-ircbot/README.md

 Development
 -----------
-To run the bot on your local machine, use `perl -Ilib bin/ircbot-mpd`.
+To run the bot on your local machine, use `./script/ircbot-mpd`.
 Note that you need to edit **lib/RaumZeitLabor/IRC/MPD.pm** as it is hard-coded for the RaumZeitLabor environment.